 - Nutritional deficiencies

-Soft-shelled eggs are very easy to crush by accident.
-Parrots that sense weak-shelled eggs may also destroy them to try and start over with stronger eggs.
+Soft-shelled eggs are easy to crush by accident.
+Parrots that sense weak-shelled eggs may destroy them and start over with a new clutch.
+Vitamin deficiencies and stress may cause eggs to be laid with weak shells.
+Deficiencies include:

 - Vitamin E